-Members of Congress and Congressional Advisors told The Kyiv Independent that a series of logistical restrictions on U.S. Congressional member’s travel to Ukraine has increased concerns about the effectiveness of diplomatic efforts in Kyiv.
+Members of Congress and Congressional Advisors told The Kyiv Independent that a series of logistical restrictions on U.S. Congressional member’s travel to Ukraine has increased concerns about the effectiveness of American diplomatic efforts in Kyiv.

 Since Russia’s full scale invasion of Ukraine in February 2022, U.S. Congress members have shown their support for the allied cause by making frequent visits to Kyiv.
 These trips are usually widely photographed.